 The Assembly is one of two houses in ASUU’s legislative branch.
-They allocate funds for students, oversee Executive Branch Activities, and work on University policy issues that impact students.
+The Assembly allocates funds for student organizations, oversee Executive Branch activities, and work on University policy issues that impact students.
 Assembly Representatives are elected each spring by the students of the colleges which they represent and serve for a term of one year.

 There are 36 seats in the Assembly, which are appropriated to the 18 colleges in proportion to the number of students enrolled in each college.
 Most of the Assembly’s work involves passing bills to fund the hundreds of student groups on campus.
 The Assembly elects its own chair.